 Even before 5G was proposed, dozens of petitions and appeals by international scientists, including the Freiburger Appeal signed by over 3,000 physicians, called for a halt to the expansion of wireless technology and a moratorium on new base stations.

 In 2015, 215 scientists from 41 countries communicated their alarm to the United Nations (UN) and World Health Organization (WHO).
 They stated that “numerous recent scientific publications have shown that EMF [electromagnetic fields] affects living organisms at levels well below most international and national guidelines”.
-More than 10,000 peer-reviewed scientific studies demonstrate harm to human health from RF radiation.
+Thousand and thousand reviewed scientific studies shown above demonstrate harm to human health from RF radiation.
 Effects include:

 - Alteration of heart rhythm

 - Altered stem cell development

 - DNA damage